-6 Ways to Celebrate Black History Month Through Movement and Stories
+6 Ways to Celebrate Black History Month in Chicago Using Movement and Stories

 By Allison Yates

-There are a million and one ways to celebrate Black History Month this February 2024—and more importantly, throughout the year—but here are just a few focused on movement and stories to jumpstart your action.
+There are a million and one ways to celebrate Black History Month in Chicago this February 2026—and more importantly, throughout the year—but here are just a few focused on movement and stories to jumpstart your action.

 1. Make a Black History Month Book Report

-This year marks the third anniversary of our call to have readers & runners make their own Black History Month Book Reports.
+This year marks the fifth anniversary of our call to have readers & runners make their own Black History Month Book Reports.

 Of course, your book report doesn’t have to be about Chicago, but bonus points if it is!
 There's nothing more fun than finding something that fires you up and sharing it with the world.